'Ride lots'. - EDDY MERCKX, 'The Cannibal'

 The UCI Downhill World Cup started in 1993.

-For the third consecutive year, Lourdes has the honour of hosting the start of the UCI MTB World Cup season.
+2017 was the third consecutive year that Lourdes had the honour of hosting the start of the UCI MTB World Cup season.
 Held over three days, this is an impressive event for spectators; a must to see if you are in the area and entrance is free!

 No, we can't sort a bike out for you for this one, but you can go and ride the Pic du Jer anytime after the professionals have finished with it!